cfgauss/r-novice-gapminder/_extras/challenges.md

 by using the `?` and `vignette` commands.

 #### [Supplemental Lessons](https://carriebrown.github.io/r-novice-gapminder/)
-These lessons with solutions for challenges.
+These are lessons with solutions for challenges.

 #### [Supplemental Lessons](https://carriebrown.github.io/r-novice-gapminder-2/)
 Additional R topics that we could not cover today.